Jewish Holidays

 • Rosh Hashanah: The Jewish New Year.
 It is symbolic that the Book of Life is opened on Rosh Hashana and closed on Yom Kippur.
 On Rosh Hashana we are commanded to hear the shofar’s blows.
 The days between Rosh Hashana and Yom Kippur, people ask for forgiveness for when they might have wronged a family member or friend.

-• Contact the Office to see our High Holiday Service Schedule
+• Click here for the High Holiday Service Schedule 5785

 • Yom KippurThe Day of Atonement, the holiest day of the Jewish year.
 On Yom Kippur those over age thirteen will fast and refrain from water and work for 25 hours.

-• Contact the Office to see our High Holiday Service Schedule
+• Click here for the High Holiday Service Schedule 5785

 • Sukkot: The festival of the Harvest.
 On Sukkot, it is customary to eat all of your meals and sleep in the Sukkah, a hut with three walls and partially open roof so you can see the stars.
 During the sukkot celebration, you shake the etrog and lulav in a ritual celebration of the bounty.